-- "I" denotes inadequate attendance and hence prevention from semesterend examination - "U" denotes unsuccessful performance in the course. - "AB" denotes absence for the semester-end examination. - 17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
-Such a course cannot be repeated by the student for improvement of grade.
+17.2 A student who earns a minimum of five grade points ('E' grade) in a course is declared to have successfully completed the course.
+Such a course cannot be

+&quot;I" denotes inadequate attendance and hence prevention from semester end examination repeated by the student for improvement of grade.